List of Scooby-Doo characters: Daphne Blake

 Her usual appearance consists of a purple dress, pink pantyhose, purple shoes, and a green scarf.
 In Scooby-Doo and the Cyber Chase, she wore a purple and green three-piece suit with matching shoes.
 As a child, she wore a pink sweater, red skirt, and pink pantyhose with white go-go boots.
 In The 13 Ghosts of Scooby-Doo, she wore some other purple clothes with purple pants and purple high heels.

 While not as clever as Velma, Daphne would always solve her problems in a different way.
 The character later became more confident and started playing a more active role as time went on, a result of changing attitudes towards women during the 1970s and 1980s.
 In What's New, Scooby-Doo?, Daphne has also been known to open locks or do other tasks.

 In the movie Scooby-Doo on Zombie Island, Daphne as a young adult, had a very successful investigative TV series called Coast to Coast with Daphne Blake on a fictional channel called "Americana", which the show had aired on for two seasons.
-The producer of the show was Fred Jones, with who she began a relationship with within the film's ending.
+The producer of the show was Fred Jones, with whom she began a relationship with within the film's ending.

 Throughout the various incarnations of the character, there has been speculation that Daphne and Fred had an attraction toward each other.
 This is emphasized in Scooby-Doo!
 Mystery Incorporated.
 Throughout the first season, they are shown to be actively dating with Daphne showing more of her feelings toward Fred.

 Daphne was voiced by Stefanianna Christopherson from 1969 to 1970.
 She was replaced by Heather North who would voice Daphne until 1997 and again for the two direct-to-DVD movies, Scooby-Doo! and the Legend of the Vampire and Scooby-Doo! and the Monster of Mexico.
 Daphne was voiced by Mary Kay Bergman from 1998 to 2000.
 Daphne has been voiced by Grey DeLisle since 2001.
-In A Pup Named Scooby-Doo Daphne was voiced by Kellie Martin.
+In A Pup Named Scooby-Doo, Daphne was voiced by Kellie Martin.
 She was portrayed by Sarah Michelle Gellar in the 2002-2004 live-action films and by Kate Melton in the 2009-2010 live-action telefilms.

 Amanda Seyfried voices Daphne as an adult with Mckenna Grace as her younger self in the theatrical animated film Scoob!.